MANO-B/MicroSEC/README.md

 This pipeline is designed for filtering mutations found in formalin-fixed and paraffin-embedded (FFPE) samples.
 The MicroSEC filter utilizes a statistical analysis, and the results for mutations with less than 10 supporting reads are not reliable.
-Four files are necessary for the analysis: mutation information file, BAM file, and mutation supporting read ID information file.
+Two files are necessary for the analysis: mutation information file, BAM file
+A mutation supporting read ID information file is desirable but not necessary.

 ### File 1: mutation information file
 This excel file should contain at least these contents: